2008–09 UEFA Cup: First round

-Nine of the 40 ties were won by the unseeded team.
-The nine seeded losing teams, with their ranking, were: Everton (50), Rapid București (58), Beşiktaş (60), Sparta Prague (68), Dinamo București (69), Levski Sofia (80), Austria Wien (82), Rennes (97) and Hapoel Tel Aviv (108).

 Group stage

 The draw for the group stage of the 2008–09 UEFA Cup was held at UEFA Headquarters in Nyon, Switzerland, on 7 October 2008.
 The 40 teams in the draw were divided into five pots based on their UEFA coefficients.
 The eight teams with the highest UEFA coefficient were allocated to Pot 1, the next eight teams to Pot 2, and so on.
 One team from each pot was drawn for each group, with the restriction that no team could be drawn with one from the same country.

 The top three teams (highlighted in green) of each group qualified for the next round.
 Based on paragraph 6.06 in the UEFA regulations for the current season, if two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings: